pahud/amazon-eks-workshop/03-creating-services/ingress/traefik-ingress/README.md

-# traefik ingress with Amazon EKS
+# Traefik ingress with Amazon EKS

 This guide will walk you through building a Amazon EKS cluster with Traefik Ingress with `ALB` for HTTPS termionation.